 Organization-The Company is a Maryland corporation and completed its initial public offering in June 2017.
 The Company's common stock is listed on the New York Stock Exchange under the symbol "SAFE."
 The Company's predecessor ("Original Safety" or the "Predecessor") was formed as a wholly-owned subsidiary of iStar on October 24, 2016. iStar contributed a pre-existing portfolio of Ground Leases to Original Safety and sought third party capital to grow its Ground Lease business.
 A second entity, SIGI Acquisition, Inc. ("SIGI"), was capitalized on April 14, 2017 by iStar and two institutional investors.
 On April 14, 2017, Original Safety merged with and into SIGI with SIGI surviving the merger and being renamed Safety, Income & Growth Inc. References herein to the Company refer to Original Safety before such merger and to the surviving company of such merger thereafter.
-Through these and other formation transactions, the Company: (i) acquired iStar's entire Ground Lease portfolio consisting of 12 properties (the "Initial Portfolio"), all of which were wholly-owned; (ii) completed the \$227 million 2017 Secured Financing (refer to Note 6) on March 30, 2017; (iii) issued 2,875,000 shares of the Company's common stock to two institutional investors for \$20.00 per share, or \$57.5 million (representing a 50.9% ownership interest in the Company at such time), and 2,775,000 shares of the Company's common stock to iStar for \$20.00 per share, or \$57.5 million (representing a 49.1% ownership interest in the Company at such time); and (iv) paid \$340.0 million in total consideration to iStar for the Initial Portfolio.
+Through these and other formation transactions, the Company: (i) acquired iStar's entire Ground Lease portfolio consisting of 12 properties (the "Initial Portfolio"), all of which were wholly-owned; (ii) completed the \$227 million 2017 Secured Financing (refer to Note 6) on March 30, 2017; (iii) issued 2,875,000 shares of the Company at such time), and 2,775,000 shares of the Company's common stock to iStar for \$20.00 per share, or \$55.5 million (representing a 49.1% ownership interest in the Company at such time); and (iv) paid \$340.0 million in total consideration to iStar for the Initial Portfolio.

 On June 27, 2017, the Company completed its initial public offering raising \$205.0 million in gross proceeds and concurrently completed a \$45.0 million private placement with iStar, its largest shareholder.
-The price per share paid in the initial public offering and the private placement was \$20.00. iStar incurred a total of \$18.9 million of organization and offering costs in connection with these transactions and received no reimbursement for its payment of the organization and offering costs.
-The payment of such costs were treated as capital contributions from iStar with an offsetting cost of capital in the Company's consolidated statements of changes in equity.
+The price per share paid in the initial public offering and the private placement was \$20.00. iStar incurred a total of \$18.9 million of organization and offering costs in connection with these transactions and received no reimbursement for its payment of the organization and offering costs were treated as capital contributions from iStar with an offsetting cost of capital in the Company's consolidated statements of changes in equity.